zackliscio/zack/zack.md

 doubling the candle's burn rate while trying to keep the ends from meeting.

+There's never nearly enough time to do all the things I want to do as well as they deserve doing.

 That's the crux of the issue, right?
-Limited rotations around this earth, only so many sets of ten thousand hours to spend becoming an expert scared of ending up a dilettante of worse, too many changes of course might mean missing dessert.
+Limited rotations around this earth, only so many sets of ten thousand hours to spend becoming an expert scared of ending up a dilettante or worse, too many changes of course might mean missing dessert.

-Am I the sum of all my work?
+Am I just the sum of my life's work?

-I'm feeling tied down by this cash purse wondering how much is this net worth if the things that slip out are the ones I should have put first.
+I'm feeling tied down by this cash purse wondering how much is this net worth if the things that slip out are the ones I should put first.